Bep Voskuijl: After World War II

 Bep was honored in later years for her activities during the Second World War, but disliked publicity and gave few interviews about her association with Anne Frank.
+She and others helping the Frank family while they were in hiding were honored by Yad Vashem, a Holocaust Memorial and Research Center in Jerusalem, as Righteous Among the Nations.

-However, she followed the news about Anne's diary closely and composed scrap books with newspaper articles and photo reports.
+Bep followed the news about Anne's diary closely and composed scrap books with newspaper articles and photo reports.
 In 1959, she also testified in Otto Frank's lawsuit against two Holocaust deniers in the German city of Lübeck.
 Together with Miep Gies, she gave a statement to confirm that Anne had written her diary during the hiding.

 That same year, Bep met with Queen Juliana at the Dutch premiere of the Hollywood film The Diary of Anne Frank by George Stevens.
 In a letter to Otto Frank, Bep admitted she would much prefer to "distance herself from everything (...).
 Also, the pleasant things, such as invitations here and there, are nerve-racking before and after.
 You know, a loss for words plays the main role here.
 I know that you all mean well and certainly appreciate it and don't want to break with anyone in our Opekta circle. (...)
 I would do everything in my power to uphold the symbol of the idealized Anne, which for me (...) is combined with always thinking about what has happened, what I witnessed.
 This great pain never leaves my heart."

 Bep kept in contact with Otto Frank even after his move to Switzerland and new marriage.
 Otto knew that Bep had troubles making ends meet and did his best to help her, too.
 He occasionally lent money to her.
 Bep also corresponded with Victor Kugler, who moved to Canada after the war.
 In 1978, she visited him and his wife Loes (Lucy) van Langen in Toronto.

 Bep Voskuijl died in Amsterdam on 6 May 1983, due to a traumatic aortic rupture.
 She was 63 years old.
 In an article in Dutch national newspaper De Telegraaf, Miep Gies was quoted, stating that "the special thing about Bep was that she was so humble.
 She was heroic without bravura, simply assumed that the hiders in the Annex must be helped.
 For her, that wasn't a difficult choice to make."